 Another aspect of the trend is low-maintenance products that won’t break the bank.
 Whether working behind closed doors in a home office or homeschooling the kids, magazine-worthy high-performing surfaces satisfy the right and left brain.
-Making the shortlist are waterproof, pet-proof, and kid-friendly surfaces like Everlife LVT, Q Premium Natural Quartz countertops, and porcelain tile.
+Making the shortlist are waterproof, pet-proof, and kid-friendly surfaces like Everlife Luxury Vinyl Flooring, Q Premium Natural Quartz countertops, and porcelain tile.

 A workspace gets a makeover with Brickstone’s Ivory Porcelain Tile walls.

 Design tips: Wood-look Everlife Waterproof LVT (Whitfield Gray and Ryder – to name a few) are more authentic-looking than ever.
 On countertops, Babylon Gray Concrete and Midnight Corvo Concrete lean modern.
 White marble clones - Carrara Morro Quartz and Carrara Lumos Quartz - are ideal for classic kitchens and baths.

 Wall tile adds life to spaces big and small – and in 2021, residential and commercial designers are going all in.
 It’s all about the wow-factor and no area is off-limits.
 From the entryway to the back of the house, Wall Stars add dimension, texture, pattern, and color; paint and wallpaper cannot.

 Book match ultra-thin porcelain slabs are in high demand - Statuario Bari (Stile), notably.

 3D mosaics, ledger panels, geometrics, and matte looks are among the newest wave of backsplash and wall tile modernizing interiors.
 Though, classics— wood, brick, subway, encaustic, stone tile— will always have a place in the design playbook – especially when you mix it up, like below.